 Read our COVID-19 update by clicking this.

-Welcome to the Canmore Nordic Centre Provincial Park.
+Welcome to the Canmore Nordic Centre Provincial Park (CNCPP).
 Developed in 1986 to host the 1988 Calgary Olympic Winter Games, the CNCPP is one of the few remaining operational Olympic Nordic skiing venues in the world.
 Enjoy the extensive recreational ski and mountain biking trails with spectacular views of Canmore, the Bow Valley and Mount Rundle.

 Maps are available at the front desk, or online via the links below: